nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## Using the commands

-Similar to Vim, you can access command mode by **pressing the `:` key** on your keyboard.
-This will shift the focus to the command input field, which is at the bottom of the application.
+Similar to Vim, you can enter command mode in Vimification by **pressing the `:` key** on your keyboard.
+This will move the focus to the command input field located at the bottom of the application.

 <img class="ui-img" src="images/ug-images/9.showcommand.png" alt="Example of Show Command Image" title="How to bring up the command input">